BOV M16 Miloš: Protection and Armor

 Additional ballistic protection could be achieved by combining the ballistic plates of the additional armor depending on its purpose.
-Modular amour characteristic provides fast replacement of the damaged plates in field conditions.
+Modular armour characteristic provides fast replacement of the damaged plates in field conditions.

 Wheels has "run-flat", feature provided by Tyron with the central tire inflation system, ensuring mobility of the vehicle up to 50 km in a case when tires are seriously damaged.

 Armament

 Current version has armament with one variant of M15 remote controlled weapon station (RCWS) on the roof of vehicle equipped with 12.7 mm machine gun that can be used against ground targets up to a distance of 2,000m and up to 1,500m for aerial targets.
 Beside RCWS vehicle has 6 automatic smoke grenade launchers on a roof of vehicle in standard configuration.
 12.7mm M15 RCWS has laser range finder, day/night sight through appropriate cameras and wide angle camera for battlefield observation.
 In 2019 a version with minigun on turret was revealed.

 Different types of manually or automatic and remote controlled turrets could be placed including the ones equipped with machine guns of different calibers and/or grenade launchers, long-range anti-tank guided missile systems, as well as air defence rocket systems.
 Optoelectronics thermal imaging and TV and radar systems can be mounted on separate telescopic masts with different heights when deployed.
 In addition to possible different turrets, the vehicle has 5 loopholes for firing with personal armament during anti-ambush operations, observation holes with ballistic protection.